The Employers’ Guide to Earned Wage Access and Why It’s Important

 4. How long do on-demand payments take to process?

-Most EWA programs allow same-day transfers, while others may take a couple of business days to process.
-Getting this information upfront helps employees know what to expect.
+Most on-demand pay programs allow same-day transfers, while others may take a couple of business days to process.
+Getting this information upfront will let you inform employees of what to expect.

 5. How are taxes deducted from on-demand payments?